opendatahub-io-contrib/odh-contrib-manifests/ray/README.md

 ## Components of the KubeRay deployment

-1. Namespace 'ray-system'
-2. Custom Resource Definitions
+1. Custom Resource Definitions
-3. Operator
+2. Operator
-4. Roles and Service Accounts
+3. Roles and Service Accounts

 ## Installation